 A buyer must check the property's title and mortgage documents, litigation fees, statutory dues, unpaid electricity bills, municipal dues, or any other attached taxes.
 If an informed decision is taken, a buyer will get a good deal without any legal risk from a bank auction property.

-If you choose to buy a bank-owned residential house at a discounted rate, perform thorough research and make wise decisions to make a risk free investment in your dream home.
+If you choose to buy a bank-owned residential house at a discounted rate, thorough research is a must for wise decisions to make a risk free investment in your dream home.

 By: Shailaja K